Proposal Ideas: How to Propose

 Capture The Moment

-The moment will go so quickly, so hire a photographer to capture the exact moment she says ‘yes!’
-You could even surprise her and present her with the photos on your wedding day.
+The moment will go so quickly, so hire a photographer to capture the exact moment she says ‘yes!’.
+You could even surprise her and present her with the photos on your wedding day for the most memorable proposal idea.

 Pick A Significant Date